yoeo/guesslang/docs/typehints.rst

 How to add static types to Guesslang source code?
 -------------------------------------------------

-Now let's put all that into pratice by adding type hints to Guesslang package.
+Now let's put all that into practice by adding type hints to Guesslang package.

 Current status
 ^^^^^^^^^^^^^^